Healthy Homes Assessment Whitby

 Insulation Whitby

-The insulation of the ceiling and underfloor is a requirement to all rental homes since 1 July 2019.
-All landlords and property managers have to make sure the insulation meets this new quality.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space might need to be topped up or replaced.
+The insulation of the ceiling and underfloor is mandatory on all rental homes since July 1, 2019.
+Property managers and landlords must make sure the insulation meets current standard.
+In some cases, current ceiling insulation, or the insulation of the subfloor space may require to be filled with or replaced.

-A properly insulated home can help control condensation and lower the chance of mould and dampness and also makes it easier for the house to hold the heat.
+A well-insulated house can help control condensation, and decrease the risk of mould and dampness, as well as making an easier task for the house to retain warmth.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3